 AI Award competition update

 The winners of the first award were announced by Matt Hancock, Secretary of State for Health, on September 8, 2020.
-We received more than 530 applications and a total of 42 awards were made across the four Phases.
+A total of 42 awards were made across the four Phases.
 Find out more about the 10 Phase 4 winners here.

 The winners for Phases 1 to 3 are available on the NIHR website.

 Following the announcement, we are now working with the winners to finalise:

 - Site selection: matching appropriate NHS healthcare services to support the testing for each product.

 - Evaluation: ensuring appropriate evidence is collected to enable faster roll-out of the AI innovations into the NHS.